-Average pressure ranges are between 6 psi at 1000 RPM and 80 psi at cruising speeds.
+Average pressure ranges from 6 psi at 1000 RPM and 40 - 50 psi at cruising speeds.
+Oil pressure may be slightly higher on 5.7L engines at cruising speeds.
 If you are experiencing low oil pressure, stop your engine and check your oil before operating again.